Planes, Subs and Automobiles

 Flight of the Volante

 A flying Aston Martin may be coming in the near future.
 Last July, the company revealed the Volante Vision Concept, a luxury concept aircraft with vertical takeoff and landing (VTOL) capabilities.
-Produced in partnership with Cranfield University, Cranfield Aerospace Solutions and Rolls-Royce, the concept aircraft aims to bring luxury personal transportation to the sky.
+It is being produced in partnership with Cranfield University, Cranfield Aerospace Solutions and Rolls-Royce.
+However, the concept aircraft aims to bring luxury personal transportation to the sky.

 Cranfield University, by the way, made some automotive hay (and nearly hit some hay bales) at the 2018 Goodwood Festival of Speed with a 1965 Mustang converted to autonomous driving.
 That one had some kinks to work out.